-The most popular apple variety for growing in Wisconsin is the McIntosh.
-McIntosh is the result of a chance seedling of unknown parents in Canada in about 1870.
-The apple is medium sized with an almost completely solid, bright red skin.
+Choose an apple (Malus domestica) variety that's hardy in Wisconsin, which is typically USDA hardiness zones 4 and 5.
+One of the best options for growing in Wisconsin is the McIntosh, which is the result of a chance seedling of unknown parents in Canada in about 1870.
+The apple is medium-sized with an almost completely solid, bright red skin.
 McIntosh is not only excellent for eating fresh but is also very tender upon cooking.
-However the trees drop their fruit prematurely and are susceptible to apple scab.
+However, the trees drop their fruit prematurely and are susceptible to apple scab.

-The best site to plant plums, or any stone fruit, is on a gentle slope which will allow the cold air to sink into the adjacent lower areas around the trees.
-Hilltops are not a good site as they could prove to be very windy and exposed.
-Plant the tree in a fertile, slightly acidic, sandy loam soil.
-There should be good drainage in the ground since the tree will not grow well if its roots are wet.
+The best site to plant plums, or any stone fruit, is on a gentle slope, which will allow the cold air to sink into the adjacent lower areas around the trees.
+Hilltops aren't a good site as they could prove to be very windy and exposed.
+Plant the tree in fertile, slightly acidic, sandy loam soil.
+There should be good drainage in the ground since the tree won't grow well if its roots are wet.
 Choose a location that receives ample sunlight.

-The best site for planting is a gentle slope and hilltops are not recommended.
-Pear trees will grow in all soil types except the rocky and heavy clay soils.
-There should be good water drainage.
+The best site for planting pears is a gentle slope, and hilltops aren't recommended.
+Pear trees will grow in all soil types except rocky and heavy clay soils, and there should be good water drainage.
 The trees prefer a slightly neutral to acidic soil and full sun for at least ¾ of the time during the day.
-In a heavy alkaline soil, add sulfur and in the over acidic one, add lime.
-It is also recommended to add organic matter like leaves, manure, or compost as this improves aeration, tilth and water-holding capacity in the soil.
+Add sulfur to alkaline soil and lime to overly acidic soil to amend it.
+It's also recommended to add organic matter like leaves, manure, or compost as this improves aeration, tilth, and water-holding capacity in the soil.